Parliamentary.ai

 Overview

-This bill temporarily increases the maximum amount of money held in the UK's Contingencies Fund, a reserve fund used for unexpected government spending needs.
-This increase is intended to provide greater financial flexibility to address unforeseen circumstances.
+This bill temporarily increases the maximum amount of money held in the UK's Contingencies Fund, a reserve fund used to cover unexpected government spending needs.
+This increase is designed to provide the government with greater financial flexibility to deal with unforeseen circumstances.

 Description

 The Contingencies Fund Act 1974 currently limits the Fund's capital to 2% of the previous year's authorized government spending.
-This bill amends the 1974 Act to temporarily raise this limit to 50%.
+This bill amends the 1974 Act, temporarily raising this limit to 50% until April 1st, 2021.
+This change allows the government to draw significantly more money from the Fund to address urgent and unexpected financial demands.

 Government Spending